Exceen/game-categories-lite/readme.txt

 These enhancements were made to add the ability to specify the device and/or filepath where the category/game/update/dlc folder you want to hide resides.
-The goal in adding this granularity in filtering was to avoid the admittedly minuscule and relatively inconsequential situation of inadvertently hiding folders with the same name stored in different categories.
+The goal in adding this granularity in filtering was to avoid the admittedly minuscule and relatively inconsequential situation of inadvertently hiding folders with the same name stored across multiple devices/categories.
 But it was important for my "Homebrew Sorter Ultimate" app to have the ability to define the exact apps you want to hide, and on which PSP Go storage device (Memory Stick vs. Internal Storage).

 If you want a translation of the visible options then edit the file category_lite_en.txt